elm-in-elm/compiler/README.md

 ## Why?

 1. :book: **compiler as library:** so that we can publish it on https://package.elm-lang.org/ and unlock new kinds of Elm applications (like Slack bots, Klipse integration, stepping debuggers, ...)!
-2. :children_crossing: **learning friendly:** so that folks can learn how to write a compiler in Elm (similarly to Richard Feldman's [elm-spa-example](https://github.com/rtfeldman/elm-spa-example).
-This means `elm-in-elm` is focused on readability, beauty, approachability, simplicity and great docs and tests first, completeness and speed second.
+2. :children_crossing: **learning friendly:** so that folks can learn how to write a compiler in Elm (similarly to Richard Feldman's [elm-spa-example](https://github.com/rtfeldman/elm-spa-example)).
+This means `elm-in-elm` is focused on readability, beauty, approachability, simplicity, great docs and great tests first, and completeness and speed second.
 3. :bulb: **exploration ready:** the first two points enable folks to hack on the compiler (as it's in Elm, which they know, and the code is new-people-friendly) and answer some questions!
 (For example, what's the best order of optimizations?
 How would emitting to JavaScript have to look like to make it extra amenable to Google Closure Compiler's advanced optimizations?)
 4. :wrench: **extensible:** again, the first two (three?) points make it easy and invite extending the compiler in various ways, eg. a native binary target, different type inference algorithm, new optimizations, `where` syntax, etc.